ethereum/consensus-specs/specs/networking/p2p-interface.md

 ### How are we going to discover peers in a gossipsub topic?

 Via discv5 topics.
-ENRs should not be used for this purpose, as they store identity, location, and capability info, not volatile [advertisements](#topic-advertisement).
+ENRs should not be used for this purpose, as they store identity, location, and capability information, not volatile [advertisements](#topic-advertisement).

 In the interoperability testnet, all peers will be subscribed to all global beacon chain topics, so discovering peers in specific shard topics will be unnecessary.